jahruhn/vraageenpiraat/README.md

-# Vraag een Piraat! / Ask a Pirate
+# Vraag een Piraat! / Ask a Pirate!

 A simple, SEO-optimized search page for the Piratenpartij, allowing users to ask questions and search trusted sources using DuckDuckGo.